bjoernbessert/haproxy-cert-otf/README.md

 # haproxy-cert-otf

 Create SSL certificates on the fly with HAProxy.
-With the help of Lua the Certificate is generated dynamically on the first request.
+With the help of Lua the certificate is generated dynamically on the first request.

 ### Motivation